 Wasps aren’t inherently aggressive, but if they feel threatened they will attack you.
 They feel threatened when you move a hive, approach a hive, swat (knowingly or unknowingly) at a wasp, or kill one.

-Odors caused by sugary & meat snacks as well as fragrance may trigger attacks also.
+Odors caused by sugary & meat snacks as well as fragrances may trigger attacks also.
 Evidence also suggests wearing red may prevent the occurrence of attacks, whereas wearing yellow & white may actually attract wasps to you.

 If a wasp lands near you, on you, or is flying near you, don’t swat at it.
 The wasp will go away on its own.

-Finally if you have a regular wasp problem, or there is a hive at your home, it is highly advisable to hire experts such as us (855-WILDLIFE) to handle the problem for you.
+Finally, if you have a regular wasp problem, or there is a hive at your home, it is highly advisable to hire experts such as us (855-WILDLIFE) to handle the problem for you.
 If you wish to proceed on your own, it’s very important to be completely covered in thick clothing.

 Thanks for reading this article!
-We hope you enjoyed Questions?
+We hope you enjoyed.
+Questions?
 Ask away.

 -Wildlife x Team International